arc-1409/leetcode-journey/1. two sum/twosum.md

 - `map.get(y)`: search a map's value `y` in `<key, value>` pair
 - the return data type is determined by the method's data type

 ## Research Results

+1. `return new int[] {i, j};`
+this returns an array that's initialized at runtime and directly in the return statement, without needing to assign it variables. in this case  `i` and `j` do already have values, but i've seen more people use this technique to clean up code and make initialization more readable and concise.

+2.

 ## Possible Edge Cases (For Secure Programming)